-6-Year-Old Zynae Green Suffered Brain Damage After Being Electrocuted By Handrail At MGM Resort, Suit Claims
+Six-Year-Old Zynae Green Suffered Brain Damage After Being Electrocuted By Handrail At MGM Resort, Suit Claims

 “This is a horrible accident and we are heartbroken.
 We offer our support and prayers for the family.
 We are fully cooperating with the Prince George’s County Fire/EMS Department to investigate the incident that occurred at an outdoor area of our resort last night.
 That area has been closed to the public while investigators and our engineers conduct a comprehensive assessment of the situation.”

-The lawsuit claims that MGM was in a rush to complete the resort in 2016 after the state of Maryland legalized gambling, and that the handrail had nearly 10 times the amount of electricity needed for its lights.
+The lawsuit claims that MGM was in a rush to complete the resort in 2016 after the state of Maryland legalized gambling and that the handrail had nearly 10 times the amount of electricity needed for its lights.

 ONLY ON FOX: A school community is coming together to support the family of 6yo Zynae Green, who got an electric shock in an accident at MGM National Harbor on Tues.
 Her uncle tells us she remains in critical condition.
 They are praying for a miracle.
 More at 8. @fox5dc pic.twitter.com/suLjQewGL8